Component Nodes

 Component nodes can be defined in the nodes[] setting within the static define object of a component class.
 This option accepts an array of strings, where each string serves as an identifier.
 These identifiers are used in the DOM to associate specific nodes with their corresponding components.

-In this setup, the spx-node attribute connects each DOM element to its corresponding node within the Example component.
-The this.buttonNode, this.counterNode, and this.feedbackNode are now directly linked to their respective DOM elements, allowing for seamless interaction and dynamic updates within the component’s logic.
+In this setup, the spx-node attribute connects each DOM element to its corresponding node within the Demo component.
+The buttonNode, counterNode, and feedbackNode are now directly linked to their respective DOM elements, allowing for seamless interaction and dynamic updates within the component’s logic.

 Accessing Nodes